RomanKotov/RomanKotov/docs/articles/elixir-module-registry-via-protocols.md

 # Elixir module registry via Protocols

-The core idea of this article is that elixir protocols have a very interesting [introspection feature](https://hexdocs.pm/elixir/1.12/Protocol.html#module-reflection):
+The core idea of this article is that elixir protocols have a very interesting [reflection feature](https://hexdocs.pm/elixir/1.12/Protocol.html#module-reflection):

 ```elixir
 SomeProtocol.__protocol__(:impls)